Marty Calhoun B.Sc.,P.TCa

 Registered Physical Therapist & Advanced

 Marty received a degree in Physical Therapy from Queen's University prior to starting his Calgary practice in 1996.
-His practice has evolved over the years, blending Physical Therapy knowledge and experience, with additional skills and techniques.
+His practice has evolved over the years, blending Physical Therapy knowledge and experience, with more recently advanced skills and techniques.
 This has led to a more integrated, holistic approach using sound principles of medical rehabilitation combined with modern osteopathic techniques.
-Sensitive hands are used to discover and release adhesions and other tissue restrictions.
+Sensitive hands are used to discover and release tension, adhesions, and overall tissue restrictions.
 His studies have been ongoing through various Institutes namely Milne, Barral, Upledger, Mackenzie and Barnes.
-He is well trained in Craniosacral Therapy, reaching Advanced level and has been using it in his sessions since 1999.
-In addition he has solid training and experience in SomatoEmotional Release and deep tissue release techniques such as Myofascial Release and Visceral Manipulation.
+He has extensive training in Craniosacral Therapy, reaching Advanced level and has been using it in his sessions since 1999.
+In addition he has many years of training and hands on experience in deep tissue release techniques such as Myofascial Release and Visceral Manipulation.